 Dr. Garcia is a member of Alpha Chi, The National Society of Leadership and Success (Sigma Alpha Pi), she has served on the Board of Directors for the University of the Incarnate Word’s Alumni program and has recently been named Chair of Academic Achievement for the Board of Trustees for Prelude Preparatory School.

 M.S.
 Human Resource Management, Southern New Hampshire Universit M.B.A.
 Healthcare Management, Our Lady of The Lake – San Antonio, Texas

 B.B.A.
 Finance, Wayland Baptist University, Plainview, Texas

-Mr. Holloway’s professional career spans over twenty-five years in Title IV financial aid administration, and includes experience working with for-profit and private not-for profit institutions.
-He is very active in training provided by National Association of Financial Aid Administrators (NASFAA) and The Texas Higher Education Coordinating Board (THECB), and has served before on committees with both organizations.
-He is also a member of Delta Mu Delta and Kappa Gamma Pi honor societies.
+Mr. Holloway’s professional career spans over thirty years in higher education, primarily in the area of Title IV financial aid administration where he has substantial knowledge in organizing and managing the operations and activities of federal, state, and private financial aid programs.
+He embraces the enrollment management concept where the enrollment management team (admissions, registrar, financial aid) are an integral part of recruitment, enrollment growth, and retention.
+He has experience working with for-profit and private not-for-profit institutions.
+He is very active in training provided by the National Association of Financial Aid Administrators (NASFAA) and The Texas Higher Education Coordinating Board (THECB), where he has served before on committees with both organizations.
+He is a member of Delta Mu Delta and Kappa Gamma Pi honor societies.